APPROX4/Instagram-Profile-Downloader-Script/README.md

 - 📥 Download all posts from any Instagram profile
 - 🎥 Download reels and videos
-- 🖼️ Download carousel images
 - 🔐 Support for private profiles (with login)
-- 💾 Remember login credentials (optional)
+- 💾 Remember login credentials
 - 📊 Progress tracking
 - 🎯 High-quality media downloads
 - 🔄 Automatic retry mechanism for failed downloads
-- 🎨 Modern GUI interface
+- 🎨 GUI interface

-## 🚀 Upcoming Features

-- [ ] Highlights download support
-- [ ] Stories download support
-- [ ] Better error handling
-- [ ] Download speed improvements
-- [ ] Multiple profile batch download

 ## 📋 Prerequisites